bwl21/113_ctcli/README.md

 ## using with docker

 1. install docker on your machine
-2. cd to the wokdir of your choice
+2. cd to the workdir of your choice

 ```
 docker run -it -v `pwd`:/workdir -v `pwd`/private:/private bwl21/ctcli auth